MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-database.md

 ### Step 2:  Select and set your authentication

 Under **Authentication kind**, select your authentication kind from the drop-down list and complete the related configuration.
-The Oracle database connector supports the following authentication types:
+The Oracle database connector supports the following authentication type:

 - [Basic](#basic-authentication)